sandeepsingh11/reproduce-buddha-website/README.md

 # reproduce-buddha-website
-practice for reproducing a website template, as well as pug and bulma
+Practice for reproducing a [website template](https://www.templatemonster.com/demo/49498.html), as well as using the [Pug template engine](https://pugjs.org/api/getting-started.html) and [Bulma style framework](https://bulma.io/), which utilizes Sass styling.